matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

 * Relatively minor changes needed from AES-CTR to sequence-of-AES-GCM-blocks for implementations like [https://github.com/matrix-org/matrix-encrypt-attachment](https://github.com/matrix-org/matrix-encrypt-attachment)
 * We automatically maintain a serverside E2EE store of the file as normal, while also getting 1:many streaming semantics
 * Provides streaming transfer for any file type - not just media formats
 * Minimises memory usage in Matrix clients for large file transfers.
-Currently all(?) implementations store the whole file in RAM in order to check hashes and then decrypt, whereas this would naturally lend itself to processing files incrementally in blocks.
+Currently all(?) client implementations store the whole file in RAM in order to check hashes and then decrypt, whereas this would naturally lend itself to processing files incrementally in blocks.
 * Leverages AES-GCM’s existing primitives and hashing rather than inventing our own hashing strategy
 * We already had Range/Content-Range resumable/seekable zero-latency HTTP transfer implemented and working excellently pre-E2EE and pre-Matrix in our ‘glow’ codebase.